yieldi-labs/docs/README.md

 <img width="962" alt="image" src="https://github.com/user-attachments/assets/be1fa436-6bab-4ae4-bed5-d9097fa13492">

 Without an on-chain price of the AVS token, the user struggles to understand the cost of capital and risk in delegating their LRT/LST.
 For the AVS, illiquidity on launch will create price volatility and may struggle to transition to the fee regime effectively.
 If the AVS cannot transition to the fee regime they may suffer in security.

 Thus AVS require the following features provided by Yieldi:

-1) Initial liquidity in the `TOR:AVS` token pool in Yieldi
+1) Initial liquidity in the `UST:AVS` token pool in Yieldi
 2) Ongoing liquidity incentives to ensure sufficient liquidity for users

 Over time, the operators with the most liquidity, stable price and economic activity on their chains can attract the highest quality delegated security.